Thermodynamics in expanding shell-shaped Bose-Einstein condensates: Introduction

 This paper is organized as follows: we first consider bosons subject to a radial ``bubble trap" potential \cite{Zobay_2001,Zobay_2004}.
 After exploring the spectral properties of bubble-trapped states, we use this information to calculate thermodynamic quantities in the noninteracting case.
 In particular, we determine the BEC critical temperature as the potential evolves from a filled-to-hollow sphere geometry along with the temperature of the system when the expansion process is performed adiabatically.
 Strikingly, we find that adiabatic expansion of a BEC leads to condensate depletion.
 We then contrast our results with the semiclassical approximation and find semiclassical predictions overestimate the critical temperature and hence partially conceal the condensate depletion phenomena.
 Next, we consider the effects of interactions and dimensionality.
 Contrasting zero-temperature Gross-Pitaevskii numerics with various approximation schemes reveals that, for fixed particle number systems, the decreasing density of an expanding bubble means the noninteracting description is well-suited to describe thin-shell geometries.
-We then use this result to develop a mean-field theory for Bogoliubov collective excitations.
-Consistent with the above discussion, we find thermodynamic predictions for thin shells are relatively close to the predictions in the absence of interactions.
-By construction, the Bogoliubov effective theory assumes spontaneous $U(1)$ symmetry breaking; hence, we address the eventual breakdown of this description as one crosses over into the 2D limit.
+We then use this result to construct a Bogoliubov description of collective excitations in this instance.
+Consistent with the above discussion, we find thermodynamic predictions for thin shells are relatively close to those in the absence of interactions.
+By construction, the Bogoliubov effective theory assumes excitations dominated by long-wavelength phase and density fluctuations above a $U(1)$ symmetry broken ground state; we indicate the eventual breakdown of this description as one crosses over into the quasi-2D limit.
 Finally, we apply the lessons of the bubble trap to compute thermodynamics in trapping potentials achieved with CAL.
 We conclude with an outlook on how our work can inform the CAL experiments and discuss possible manifestations of non-equilibrium physics.